 • Modern methods, materials and equipment used in physical therapy

 • The principles of department administration including the keeping of accurate medical records, and preparation of reports

 • Applicable federal, state, and local laws, rules, regulations, codes, and/or statutes

-• Demonstrating to subordinates and other hospital personnel acceptable techniques in related resident care such as positioning, turning and exercising
+• Demonstrating and instructing facility staff in acceptable techniques in related resident care such as positioning, transferring, ROM, and ambulation

 • Practicing physical therapy techniques

 • Understanding, interpreting, and adopting a physician's written directions for physical therapy

 • Planning, scheduling, and supervising the work of others